djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/fluid_mechanics/flow_kinematics.md

 2. Rotation: The fluid element spins as it moves, like a tiny gear in the flow.
 3. Deformation or Straining: The fluid element’s shape changes, possibly stretching or compressing in different directions.

-The velocity gradients \(\partial u/\partial x\), \(\partial v/\partial y\), etc., determine these deformation characteristics.
-By examining the velocity gradient tensor \(\nabla \vec{v}\), one can split it into symmetric and antisymmetric parts.
+The velocity gradients $\partial u/\partial x$, $\partial v/\partial y$, etc., determine these deformation characteristics.
+By examining the velocity gradient tensor $\nabla \vec{v}$, one can split it into symmetric and antisymmetric parts.
 The antisymmetric part relates to rotation (vorticity), while the symmetric part relates to strain rates.

-Vorticity \(\vec{\omega} = \nabla \times \vec{v}\) measures the fluid’s local spinning motion.
+Vorticity $\vec{\omega} = \nabla \times \vec{v}$ measures the fluid’s local spinning motion.
 Regions of high vorticity often correspond to vortices, which are common flow structures.
 The strain rate tensor measures how fluid elements stretch or compress.
 For instance, a flow accelerating in the x-direction and decelerating in the y-direction would stretch fluid elements in one direction and compress them in another.

 ```